mrharindra/htiles-view/README.md

 # htiles-view
-Since, Apache tiles is retired. this is the replacement of it.
+Since, Apache tiles is retired, this is the replacement of it.
 This htiles-view have similar configurations of apache tiles.

-Currently there is custome taglibs to use tiles parameter but it is achived using EL expresstion or using jsp expression.
+Currently there is no custome taglibs to use tiles parameter but it is achived using EL expresstion or using jsp expression.

 # 1. htiles-View configuration file
     Refer the file sample_htiles_view_config.xml